 - At a closed hearing only the persons bringing charges and their advisers, the persons being charged and their advisers, witnesses called by the committee, members of the committee, and the committee staff may be present.
 The names of the persons charged will not be released by the committee, and the records of the case will be considered confidential.

 - At an open hearing, in addition to the persons mentioned in the paragraph above, spectators from the University community may be admitted up to the normal seating capacity of the room.
-Open hearings will be held in the Peyton Hall lecture room or a room of approximately equivalent size.
-The campus radio may be given permission to broadcast the hearing under conditions approved by the committee, or arrangements may be made for the broadcast of the hearing in an additional auditorium if there is sufficient public interest to justify these arrangements.
+Arrangements may be made for the broadcast of the hearing in an additional auditorium if there is sufficient public interest to justify these arrangements.

 - The chair of the Judicial Committee is responsible for maintaining conditions which are consistent with the orderly conduct of hearings.
 In carrying out this responsibility, the chair is obligated to prevent and deter hostile, threatening, or unduly disrespectful remarks or behavior by any individuals present and also to prevent and deter prolonged or emphatic audience response to testimony or argument.
 In meeting this obligation, the chair may take such steps as are outlined under section 1.9.5 "Responsibilities of the Chair," point 3.

 - The committee will call a reasonable number of witnesses requested by the persons bringing charges and the persons being charged.
 Normally, these witnesses will be called from lists provided before the opening of the hearing by the persons involved and made available to both parties, but the committee may call any witnesses it pleases.
 Normally, witnesses shall not be present at the hearing until they present their testimony.